Monip1/monip1.github.io/docs/syllabus.md

 permalink: /syllabus
 ---

-# CSE 29: Systems Programming and Software Tools
+# CSE 29: Systems Programming and Software Tools (Spring 2026)
-# Course Syllabus — Spring 2026
+# Course Syllabus

 Welcome to CSE 29: Systems Programming and Software Tools!
 We are so excited to have you here! :)